sunny1986/SDC_P1_LaneLines/CarND_P1_WriteUp.md

 * Slopes and centers of these filtered lines were stored

-* Average slopes and intercepts for these lines were calculated
+* Average slopes and intercepts for these lines were calculate

 * Further testing also made sense to filter out the intercepts which did not make sense while calcuating average intercepts

+* Used historical values for frame-to-frame smoothing otherwise jumps in average slopes and intercepts from one frame to another will cause the annotated L & R lanes to be jittery.

 * Having information on average slope, centers and intercepts for left and right lanes, the function returns two parameters : pos_line and neg_line.
 These lines are basically points that are returned to the **hough\_lines** function that draws the 2 solid lines on left and right lanes.